The Brighter Day was a moderately popular soap opera that ran on radio from 1948 to 1956 and on television from 1954 to

 The show featured the Dennis family, which was headed by widowed father Rev. Richard Dennis.
 His five children were adult daughters Elizabeth (Liz) and Althea, adult son Grayling, and teenage daughters Patricia (Patsy) and Barbara (Babby).

 At least four Brighter Day characters influenced U.S. baby names:

 In a 1949 article, Grayling Dennis was described as “restless, charming, spoiled.
 He writes poetry, plays the violin, has a long string of girl friends who adore his flashing eyes and his wonderful tennis, and drinks too much.
 But none of these activities has helped Gray, at twenty-three, to “find himself.””

-The show was radio-only at that time — listeners would hear Grayling’s name, but never see it — so it’s not surprising that a slew of spelling variants ended up in the baby name data.
-In fact, the first of the group to debut was Graylin in 1949.
-Grayling, Grayland, and Graylon appeared in 1950, and Graylan, Graylyn, Graylen, and Greyling followed.
+The show was radio-only at that time — listeners would hear Grayling’s name, but never see it — so it’s not surprising that a slew of spelling variants ended up as boy names in the baby name data.

 The name Grayling reached the top 1000 twice in the late ’50s, but all variants saw decreased usage after the TV show was canceled in the early ’60s.